-Panama City may well be one of the unknown jewels of Central America, if not the world; yet to be discovered by vacationing world travellers.
+Old Panama and Panama City may well be some of the best unknown jewels of Central America, if not the world; yet to be discovered by vacationing world travellers.

-Some visitors to Panama City have described it as a cosmopolitan metropolis, small in size but rivalling some of the world’s better known and favorite tourist cities.
-Panama City’s population is approximately one million making it less congested and more attractive to visitors as well as new residents.
+Some visitors to the capital have described it as a cosmopolitan metropolis, small in size but rivalling some of the world’s better known and favorite tourist cities.
+The city’s population is approximately half a million making it less congested and more attractive to visitors as well as new residents.

-Panama City has retained its old world heritage charm yet it is modern in all the right ways with efficient airport service, strong financial and Internet communications, excellent entertainment plus hotels and restaurants to rival any large city.
+Panama City has retained its old world heritage charm yet it is modern in all the right ways.
+Tocumen International Airport offers efficient airport service and the city has strong financial and Internet communications, excellent entertainment facilities, plus modern hotels and restaurants to rival any large city.

-While the majority of Central American tourism focuses on the beaches, rainforests and biodiversity of Guatemala and Costa Rica, Panama has yet to come into its own.
+While the majority of Central American tourism focuses on the beaches, rainforests, and biodiversity of Guatemala and Costa Rica, Panama has been slowly coming into its own.

 Old Panama – Casco Viejo

 The remains of the original cathedral, a bell tower and the bishop’s house still stand.
-Current residents of Old Panama offer local crafts and market goods all along the ocean front near the ruins.
+Current residents here offer local crafts and market goods all along the ocean front near the architectural ruins.

-Casco Viejo is considered to be the historic hub of the Panama City.
-French-period homes with marvellous balconies line the narrow streets, making this a popular place for strolling and taking in the unique atmosphere.
-The area is sometimes described as the “French Quarter” of Panama City, in reference to the historic and exciting section of New Orleans.
+Casco Viejo is considered to be the historic hub of this capital city.
+French-period homes in this part of Old Panama have marvellous balconies and line the narrow streets.
+This a popular place for strolling and taking in the unique atmosphere.
+The area is sometimes described as the “French Quarter” in reference to the historic and exciting section of New Orleans.
 There are plenty of opportunities for shopping, along with good restaurants and clubs.

 Other Old Panama Attractions

 The Golden Altar of Iglesia San Jose is another popular tourist attraction, as is the Vasco Nunez de Balboa Park, a monument to the explorer of the same name.
-Balboa is believed to be the first European person to see the Pacific coast of Central America in 1915.
-The statue stands above Panama Bay and its well-maintained flowerbeds and plant displays are a good photo opportunity.
+Vasco Nunez de Balboa is believed to be the first European person to see the Pacific coast of Central America in 1513.
+The Balboa statue stands above the bay and its well-maintained flowerbeds and plant displays are a good photo opportunity.

 Whether you go to Panama City for the modern metropolis, or to explore the history and architecture of Old Panama, you will surely not be disappointed.

-Panama City and Old Panama are included as part of Caravan Tours’ all inclusive Panama Tours.
-These fully escorted 9-day tours are exceptionally priced, starting at just $1,195.
+Both destinations are included as part of Caravan Tours’ all inclusive Panama Tours.
+These fully escorted 8-day tours are exceptionally priced, starting at just $1,295.